Does this sound familiar?

 8. You feel discombobulated, as if things are happening in a blur.
 Your mind seems to be processing things in slow motion.

 9. You feel trapped and anxious.
 You start calculating how to slip away from the event, even though it’s not over yet.

 10. You may have depressed or negative thoughts.
 You question decisions you’ve made.
 You find yourself being overly pessimistic and cynical.

 11. You’re not acting like your normal self.

 12. You go quiet.
 People ask, “Are you okay?”
 Or, “Why are you being so quiet?”

 13. You just can’t do polite chitchat anymore.
 You’re craving something of deeper sustenance.

 14. You’re zoning out.
 Someone annoyingly waves a hand in front of your face and says, “Helloooooo!
 Anybody home?”

 15. You’re struggling to explain your mental state and lack of energy.
 People are interpreting your quietness as rudeness, standoffishness, or disinterest.

-16. Noises seem louder.
-Lights seem brighter.
+16. Noises seem annoyingly louder.
+Lights seem harsher.